Completeness of Nominal PROPs

-The task, then, of this section is to extend \(\ast:\Nom\times\Nom\to\Nom\) to where we denote by \(\Cat(\Nom)\), the category of small internal categories \footnote{The necessary notation from internal categories is reviewed in Appendix \ref{app:internalCats}.\\} in \(\Nom\).
+The task, then, of this section is to extend \(\ast:\Nom\times\Nom\to\Nom\) to where we denote by \(\Cat(\Nom)\), the category of small internal categories \footnote{The necessary notation from internal categories is reviewed in Appendix~\ref{app:internalCats}.\\} in \(\Nom\).
 See also Remark~\ref{rem:intmoncat-summary} for a summary of notation.
-At the end of the section, we will have justified our main example: \begin{exa} The category \(\Fun\) is an internal monoidal category with monoidal operation given by \(A \uplus B = A \cup B\) if \(A,B\) are disjoint and \(f\uplus f' = f \cup f'\) if \(A,A'\) and \(B,B'\) are disjoint where \(f:A \to B\) and \(f':A' \to B'\).
+At the end of the section, we will have justified our main example: \begin{exa} Following on from the previous example, the category \(\Fun\) is a monoidal category internal in \((\Nom,1,\ast )\) with monoidal operation given by \(A \uplus B = A \cup B\) if \(A,B\) are disjoint and \(f\uplus f' = f \cup f'\) if \(A,A'\) and \(B,B'\) are disjoint where \(f:A \to B\) and \(f':A' \to B'\).
 The unit is the empty set $\emptyset$. \end{exa}

 Since \(\otimes\) does not need to preserve finite limits, we cannot expect that defining \((\mathbb C\lotimes\mathbb C)_0=\mathbb C_0\otimes \mathbb C_0\) and \((\mathbb C\lotimes\mathbb C)_1=\mathbb C_1\otimes \mathbb C_1\) results in \(\mathbb C\lotimes\mathbb C\) being an internal category.
 The purpose of the next example is to show what goes wrong in a concrete instance.